NEW JERSEY SPECIAL IMMIGRANT JUVENILE PROGRAM (SJI) LAWYER

 - Petition for a green card for siblings until you are a full U.S. citizen

-If all of these conditions are met, the proper ones avoided, then our New Jersey SJI attorneys can help you file and afford you the ability to live and work in the United States independently.
+If these conditions are met, our New Jersey SJI attorneys can help you file and afford you the ability to live and work in the United States independently.

 Can Special Immigration Juvenile Status Be Revoked?